 On 21st November 2001, came the discovery of the dead body of former microbiologist from the Cold War era of the Soviet Union, Dr. Vladimir Pasechnik, at his home in England.
 Pasechnik, who defected to the west and the United Kingdom in 1989, had been the victim of a stroke.
 Many were skeptical of the findings.
 Many were skeptical of the findings.

-Pasechnik is an interesting figure in that it was his revelations after taking asylum in the UK that showed intelligence services of the west just how advanced and involved the Soviet regime were in such fields, including weaponizing such agents.
+Pasechnik is an interesting figure in that it was his revelations after taking asylum in the UK that showed intelligence services of the west just how advanced and involved the Soviet regime was in such fields, including weaponizing such agents.
 Details would include the use of anthrax, tularemia, smallpox, and even the potential to spread a “plague-like” agent throughout the population of its target.
-Although the Cold War was very much coming to an end at the time, the information still provided western intelligence a valuable insight into the mindset and capabilities of their potential enemy on the other side of the Iron Curtain.
+Although the Cold War was very much coming to an end at the time, the information still provided western intelligence a valuable insight into the mindset and capabilities of their potential enemy.

 Don Wiley and Benito Que

 A little over a week prior to the death of Dr. Pasechnik on 12th November 2001, came the discovery of the badly beaten body of Dr. Benito Que only a short distance from his laboratory at Miami Medical School.
 Initial reports of the scene suggested that Dr. Que was the victim of a mugging.
 Local media would state the sighting of four individuals in dark clothes in the area that evening, each carrying baseball bats.